-While it may have felt at one time that competitive reality shows would be a fleeting fad, (think that Who Wants to Marry a Millionaire two hour special from 2000), that American Idol is now in it’s twelfth season and that Honey Boo Boo exists at all, strongly suggests that this style of television is with us for good.
+While it may have felt at one time that competitive reality shows would be a fleeting fad, (think that Who Wants to Marry a Millionaire two hour special from 2000), that American Idol enjoyed 15 immensely popular seasons strongly suggests that this style of television is with us for good.
 What started as an isolated phenomenon (Survivor) quickly morphed into the one of network television’s go-to formats to bring in consistent viewership in very high numbers and across all demographic groups.

 Just like the United States itself, many of the most popular competitive reality shows in the US are actually based on ideas that originated in the United Kingdom.
 The X Factor and America’s Got Talent are both based on shows initially produced in the UK by Simon Cowell, and I’m a Celebrity…Get Me Out of Here! was originally made by the Manchester-based production company, Granada Television.

 Many of Britain’s most popular shows are competitive reality shows, and many of them are featured on their biggest commercial channel, iTV.
 So, if you’re an American that’s interested in catching up on the original versions of some of your favorite shows, you should know that much of ITV’s programming can be viewed online on their patented streaming iTV Player.
 That is, of course, assuming that you’re on a computer with a UK-based IP address, but we’ll return to that point a little later.

 What is iTV and the iTV Player?